DataDog/datadog-ci/src/commands/synthetics/README.md

 Test configuration files (Test Config) let you customize individual tests or set up multiple runs of the same test with different settings, beyond what you can do with other configuration methods.

+You can find a list of all these options in the [test overrides](#test-overrides) section.

 These files take precedence over global configuration files, environment variables, and CLI parameters.
 The priority order including test configurations is as follows:

 ``` yml